 Section 2 - Board of Directors

-The Board of Directors shall consist of the President, President Elect, Regional Vice Presidents, Secretary, Treasurer, Public Relations Vice President, Immediate Past President, Executive Vice President, SIG Chairpersons, Standing Committee Chairpersons, and Directors at Large that are active members in good standing.
+The Board of Directors shall consist of the President, President Elect, six (6) Directors at Large, two (2) Directors Emeritus, Secretary, Treasurer, and Immediate Past President that are active members in good standing.

 Section 3 - Executive Committee

-The Executive Committee shall consist of the following officers of the Association: President, President Elect, Regional Vice Presidents, Secretary, Treasurer, Immediate Past President and Executive Vice President.
+The Executive Committee shall consist of the following officers of the Association: President, President Elect, Secretary, Treasurer and Immediate Past President.

 Section 4- Election